rygo6/GTAvaUtil/README.md

 This will let you pose a SkinnedMeshRenderer, set its blendshapes and then bake it out to a static mesh.
 This I mainly use with the package Zologo VertexDirt to then bake down vertex ambient occlusion on a mesh after I tweaked its blendshapes and pose.

 1. Pose your skeleton and adjust the blendshapes to what you want.
-2. Then select the SkinnedMeshRender and click `Tools > GeoTetra > GTAvaUtil > Bake SkinnedMeshRenderer...`.
+2. Then select any number of SkinnedMeshRender's and click `Tools > GeoTetra > GTAvaUtil > Bake SkinnedMeshRenderer...`.

 ### 3. Transfer Mesh Colors...